 The analysis will be performed separately for each post-baseline timepoint in the subscales.
-An ANCOVA model will be used with terms for baseline mCEQ score, sex, and average daily mCC consumption over the last 4 weeks as reported during screening, and randomization arm.
+An ANCOVA model will be used with terms for baseline mCEQ score, sex, and average daily mCC consumption over the last 4 weeks as reported during screening.
 No adjustment will be made for multiple comparisons.